scabrujas/DSND/README.md

 # How to succeed in Airbnb Boston's market

 ## Project Motivation
-Use the Cross-Industry Standard Process of Data Mining (CRISP-DM) and the Boston Airbnb datasets to answer 3 business questions
+Use the Cross-Industry Standard Process of Data Mining (CRISP-DM) and the Boston Airbnb datasets to estimate the price, know which factors impact the most on it and get to know better the users.

 ## Business Understanding
 From the dataset is possible to know what are the preference of the users when they are staying in Boston.
 We will try to answer this questions using the dataset: